OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 To review the validation rules of the XML manifest file in your project, see [Office Add-ins XML manifest](../develop/add-in-manifests.md).

-### Debug the code for an Excel add-in or Word add-in
+### Debug the code for an Excel, PowerPoint, or Word add-in

-If you set the **Start Document** property of the add-in project to **Excel** or **Word**, Visual Studio creates a new document and the add-in appears.
-If you set the **Start Document** property of the add-in project to use an existing document, Visual Studio opens the document, but you have to insert the add-in manually by choosing the **Show Taskpane** button in the ribbon of the **Home** tab.
+If you set the **Start Document** property of the add-in project to **New Excel Workbook**, **New Word Document**, or **New PowerPoint Presentation**, Visual Studio creates a new document and automatically launches the add-in within that document.
+If you set the **Start Document** property of the add-in project to an [existing document](#use-an-existing-document-to-debug-the-add-in), Visual Studio opens the document, but you'll need to manually launch the add-in by choosing the **Show Taskpane** button in the ribbon of the **Home** tab.

-After your add-in is displayed in Excel or Word, you can debug your code by doing the following:
+After your add-in is displayed in Excel, PowerPoint, or Word, you can debug your code by doing the following:

-1. In Excel or Word, choose the **Insert** tab and then choose the down-arrow located to the right of **My Add-ins**.
+1. In Excel, PowerPoint, or Word, choose the **Insert** tab and then choose the down-arrow located to the right of **My Add-ins**.

     ![Insert ribbon in Excel for Windows with the My Add-ins arrow highlighted](../images/excel-cf-register-add-in-1b.png)